 When we have a time of upheaval we start to take stock and question (hopefully)

 I believe God puts things before us as a catalyst for change and questioning.
 Crisis as it were.
-It would be the very ignorant of us (as we are at some times in our lives) to ignore the times of change knocking at our door.
+It would be very ignorant of us (as we are at some times in our lives) to ignore the times of change knocking at our door.

 We may be called on to be kind and understand that sometimes it may not be what we may first think.
 We may go through a time of troubling decisions when it comes to finding out what is Truth with what is going on around us.
 Whatever we find out let us “Be Kind”.
-Be wise in your decisions and check that you have the information correctly as far as you can know by principal.
+Be wise in your decisions and check that you have the information correctly as far as you can know by the principal.
 My advice?
 Pray about it sincerely and with all your heart.
 Check that your imagination and what you have read and also absorbed in the past does not cloud or warp your judgement.
-For those you think of as friends may be enemies and those who you think of as enemies may very well turn out to be a friend.
+For those, you think of as friends maybe enemies and those who you think of as enemies may very well turn out to be a friend.

 Kindness needs to be Spread so let it “speak”

 Whatever your hand finds to do in life – do it with all your heart.
 Remember that verse in Romans 8:28 that it is to those who love God.
 Remember his promises and as this end of the year draws close may you be open-hearted and loving with all that come across your path.
 Be loving and kind and don’t let hate lead you but let loving-kindness do so in whatever way loving Wisdom shows….
 Blessings each and every day that you put Kindness first and let it “speak”.